 I start up the trail and hear a metallic drumming from the neighborhood—who is being so industrious (and inconsiderate) on a Saturday morning?
 I hear it again and realize it is a Northern Flicker carving out its mating territory by drumming on something metal, a chimney perhaps.
 What a boon metal fixtures are for the prowess of the woodpecker, a development not unlike that of the guitar amp for musicians.
-I walk up the hill listening for other birds and breathing as deeply as I can; I’m finally in the woods where I have wanted to be all week.
+I walk up the hill listening for other birds and am breathing as deeply as I can; I’m finally in the woods where I have wanted to be all week.

-Stellar Jays dominated the outing and while they are by no means an unusual spotting their luminous blue with stark black crests never get old.
-We also had the privilege of admiring the orange brows of four Varied Thrushes and spotting a few Kinglets of some sort.
-That was it beside the neighborhood regulars.
+Stellar Jays dominated the outing and while they are by no means an unusual sight, their luminous blue with stark black crests never get old.
+Neither of us were looking for a flush list, it was nice just to be out together.

-I wander off for privacy then come back to my tree to make some studies.
-While I draw the traffic noise and bird songs disappear, it is just me and the intrigue I have with the exact shape of each tree, its exact relationship with all its neighbors.
-Each immersed in its own amazing tale of birdsong and bug travels, storm clouds and fairy dust.
+A brief rain passes through; I find a lumpy old tree to sketch.
+While I draw the traffic noise and bird songs disappear.
+It is just me and the intrigue I have with the exact shape of each tree, its relationship with all its neighbors, each immersed in its own amazing tale of birdsong and fairy dust.